London in World War II: Preparations

 In preparation for expected bombing raids, museums and libraries sent important materials to safety in the countryside.
 Beginning in August 1939, the collections of the Natural History Museum were evacuated to various stately homes around the countryside.
 The museum was open intermittently through the war.
 Around 30,000 rare books and manuscripts were moved from the British Museum to the National Library of Wales, and later from there to a disused quarry in Wiltshire.
+The National Gallery removed all its paintings from the premises to various locations, mostly in Wales.
 Aldwych Station was used to store valuables from the British Museum and the Public Record Office, including the Parthenon Marbles.
 Westminster Abbey's treasures were moved out of the church, and its immovable tombs protected with 60,000 sandbags.
 All venomous animals in London Zoo were killed to prevent them harming the public should they escape, and some large animals such as pandas and elephants were transferred to other zoos.

 The Royal Society for the Prevention of Cruelty to Animals (RSPCA) put down 400,000 pets in London in the first week of the war alone in order to save food.

 At noon on 1 September 1939, television producers at the British Broadcasting Corporation (BBC) headquarters in Alexandra Palace were told that the facility was shutting down immediately.
 The BBC announced that they would only be broadcasting radio on a single channel.

 Evacuation

 On 28 September 1938, the London County Council (LCC) began to evacuate the first children from London to places in the country which were thought to be safer.
 The first contingent was made up of 1,200 nursery-school children and 3,100 physically disabled children.
 However, as a year passed without war materialising, plans to evacuate further children were cancelled.

 On 1 September 1939, two days before the outbreak of war, the evacuation programme was re-started in earnest.
 Most of the evacuees left London by rail, although some along the riverside, particularly in Dagenham, left by boat, and more affluent families escorted their children in cars.

 Fewer than half of all London parents took advantage of the scheme.
 When the children reached the countryside, their collection was sporadically organised, with some siblings being split up, and children paired with unsuitable guardians.
 There was no bombing in 1939, and most of the evacuees soon returned.
 By mid-October, an estimated 50,000 mothers and children were back in London.
 However, for those children who remained in or returned to London, schools were often closed and teachers evacuated with the rest of the class: by 11 January 1940, only 15 schools were open in the LCC area.

-It wasn't just children evacuated from London- London hospitals evacuated their patients, and the government evacuated thousands of civil servants under the codename "Plan Yellow".
+Not only were children evacuated from London- London hospitals evacuated their patients, and the government evacuated thousands of civil servants under the codename "Plan Yellow".
 Many civilians also moved out of London of their own accord at the beginning of the war, and by March 1940, the population of Chelsea had fallen from 57,000 to 36,000.